 - All transfers

-After breakfast on your main Ireland in Depth itinerary, you’ll discover the area around St. Patrick's Cathedral—and tour this Dublin landmark—during an included walk with your Hospitality Desk representative ending nearby Dublin Castle and City Hall.
+After breakfast on your main Ireland in Depth itinerary, you'll discover the area around St. Patrick's Cathedral—and tour this Dublin landmark—during an included tour with your Hospitality Desk representative.
+Then join an included walking tour to Dublin Castle and City Hall.
 The afternoon is yours for discovery.
-Perhaps you’ll stroll along the narrow cobblestone streets of Temple Bar, the area between the Bank of Ireland and Christ Church Cathedral.
-You might also ride the Coastal Train and visit the coastal villages of Dublin, or simply chat with locals while enjoying a pint at one of Dublin’s countless pubs (all of which are smoke-free).
+Perhaps you'll stroll along the narrow cobblestone streets of Temple Bar, the area between the Bank of Ireland and Christ Church Cathedral.
+You might also ride the Coastal Train and visit the coastal villages of Dublin, or simply chat with locals while enjoying a pint at one of Dublin's countless pubs (all of which are smoke-free).

 If you like, the day is yours to explore Dublin on your own.
 Perhaps you'll use your included Hop-On/Hop-Off Bus Pass to visit the Dublin Writers Museum, which has many first editions, letters, and personal notes by writers from Swift to Beckett.